pxtrez/kaheet/README.md

 Known unpatched bugs.

 1. When the teacher chooses: random answers, the kaheet is in trouble.
 Highlights wrong answers and themes do not work properly.
-Then you should read the correct answer in the upper left corner, in the Correct tab.
+Then you should read the correct answer in the upper left corner, in the Correct tab or check console.

 ## Any bugs or problems?